How to Grow Sweet Potatoes: The Complete Guide

 Planting

-Choose a sunny spot with well-drained soil.
+Choose a sunny spot with well-draining soil.
 Sweet potatoes aren’t too picky, but they do prefer soil on the sandier side.
 They need plenty of air space in the soil for roots to reach down.
 Consider growing in raised beds if your soil is clay, rocky, or compacted.

 Add compost, perlite, and/or coconut coir to the growing area to build fertile, loamy soil down to 8 to 10 inches.
 Avoid adding animal manure, including pelleted chicken manure; it can result in spindly and/or stained roots.
 Also, avoid heavy nitrogen fertilizers, which produce lush leaf growth at the expense of the edible roots!